To ensure the best sound quality and a long-lasting experience, regular cleaning and care are essential. Here's why:

 - Use the cleaning cloth to wipe down the outer casing of the hearing aid.
 Avoid using water, cleaning agents, or alcohol as they can damage the device.

-- Check and Replace Wax Guards (if applicable) by removing the dome (if your hearing aids have one) and inspect the wax guard.
+- Check and replace wax guards (if applicable) by removing the dome and inspect the wax guard.
 If the wax guard is clogged, use the replacement tool to swap it out for a new one.
-Follow the specific instructions provided with your hearing aids for replacing wax guards.
+Our audiology team recommends changing the wax guards at least once a month and for customers who produce more earwax, you may need to change the wax guards every 2 to 3 weeks.
+For full instructions on how to replace your wax guards, read this step by step article